VISCO: Benchmarking Fine-Grained Critique and Correction Towards Self-Improvement in Visual Reasoning: as Improved Baseline

 \section{\ourscritic{} as Improved Baseline}

 In this section, we present an initial step toward enhancing the critique capabilities of LVLMs.
-As analyzed in Section \ref{sec:exp_main}, the failure to critique visual perception and the reluctance to ``say no'' are two major bottlenecks for effective critique.
-To prevent LVLMs from blindly agreeing with the visual perception in the model response, our proposed \ourscritic{} framework forces LVLMs to explicitly check the image and verify the visual information before performing the critique.
+As in Section \ref{sec:exp_main}, the failure to critique visual perception and the reluctance to ``say no'' are two major bottlenecks for effective critique.
+To prevent LVLMs from blindly agreeing with the visual perception in the model response, we propose to explicitly check the image and verify the visual information before performing the critique.

-As shown in Figure \ref{fig:ours_critic}, for each step in the CoT, \ourscritic{} extracts a set of \textbf{atomic information} necessary for verification in the model response. \ourscritic{} then answers each question individually based on the image, and accordingly produces the final critique.
-This framework better simulates the human process of verifying and critiquing visual reasoning, as humans tend to revisit the image multiple times to iteratively validate every single detail against the image.
-We additionally include the original question $q$ into the set of questions to be answered.
-While the LVLMs might not fully succeed in answering the original question, it proves beneficial to propose a candidate solution before performing critique.
-Detailed algorithm will be shown in Alg. \ref{alg:ours} in Appendix \ref{sec:appendix_ours}.
+An illustration of our proposed \ourscritic{} is shown in Figure \ref{fig:ours_critic}, with the formal algorithm in Alg. \ref{alg:ours}. \ourscritic{} iteratively analyzes each step in the CoT, extracting \textbf{atomic information} and converting it into question format (L3).
+To ensure thoroughness, it incorporates the original question $q$ into the question set $\mathcal{Q}$ (L6).
+The extracted information is then verified by prompting these questions against the original image $I$ (L9), and the generated answers are synthesized into a holistic critique (L12).
+By breaking down complex reasoning into verifiable units and iteratively revisiting the image for validation, \ourscritic{} better mirrors the human critique process, where examiners cross-reference individual claims with visual evidence.

 As shown in Table \ref{tab:exp_correction_ours}, our proposed \ourscritic{} significantly enhances the critique performance for four leading LVLMs.
 The gains are more significant for perception tasks (+13.4 on average for perception v.s. +7.1 for reasoning), showing that \ourscritic{} effectively addresses the challenges in critiquing visual perception.
 Additionally, we find that \ourscritic{} identifies a higher percentage of inputs as incorrect, thereby alleviating the reluctance to disagree.
 When applied to the correction task, critique generated by \ourscritic{} brings notable improvements.